philippkeller/blog-random-howtos/source/_posts/How-to-install-hashicorps-vault-for-use-with-python-the-quick-n-easy-way.md

 The number one alternative is [Hashicorp Vault](https://www.vaultproject.io/).
 From the same company who built Terraform, Consul and Vagrant.

-The learning curve is not steep - I followed their [https://learn.hashicorp.com/collections/vault/getting-started](excellent getting started guide).
+The learning curve is not steep - I followed their [excellent getting started guide](https://learn.hashicorp.com/collections/vault/getting-started).
 But if you want to have it even quicker, then use this guide.

 For this how-to I chose: